Smiley (TV series)

 Smiley is a Spanish romantic comedy television series based on the play of the same name by Guillem Clua which stars Carlos Cuevas and Miki Esparbé.
 It was released on Netflix on 7 December 2022.

 Plot

-Set in Barcelona, the plot revolves around the love story between two guys (bartender Álex and architect Bruno), who meet because of a misdirected voicemail.
+Set in Barcelona, the plot revolves around the love story between two men, bartender Álex and architect Bruno, who meet because of a misdirected voicemail.